 Jeremy’s main focus since 2005 has been to learn and teach Jiu-Jitsu at the highest technical level possible.
 He considers himself a student first and constantly works to refine his own technique and knowledge base.
 While continuing to train with Luiz Palhares, he has also trained in group and private classes with other world class Jiu-Jitsu teachers such as Rickson Gracie, Carlos Gracie Jr., Saulo Ribeiro, David Kama, as well as many others.

-Brentwood Brazilian Jiu-Jitsu has a strong competition team that has given Jeremy the opportunity to coach competitors at every level from local tournaments in Jiu-Jitsu, Submission Grappling, Muay Thai, and MMA to the World Jiu-Jitsu Championships in California.
+Profectus Brazilian Jiu-Jitsu has a strong competition team that has given Jeremy the opportunity to coach competitors at every level from local tournaments in Jiu-Jitsu, Submission Grappling, Muay Thai, and MMA to the World Jiu-Jitsu Championships in California.

 Andy Acuff, Assistant Instructor

 Assistant Instructor and Brazilian Jiu-jitsu Black Belt Coach Andy Acuff has been training in Brazilian Jiu-jitsu under Professor Jeremy Akin for 10 years.
 During this time he has been fortunate to watch the sport and art of Brazilian Jiu-jitsu grow and evolve drastically.
-Andy has also been fortunate to have been a part of Brentwood Brazilian Jiu-jitsu Academy’s growth into Middle Tennessee’s finest Brazilian Jiu-jitsu training facilities; producing multiple World and Pan-American champion atheletes.
+Andy has also been fortunate to have been a part of Profectus Brazilian Jiu-jitsu Academy’s growth into Middle Tennessee’s finest Brazilian Jiu-jitsu training facilities; producing multiple World and Pan-American champion atheletes.